satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review

-Introduction

-Peer-reviewed scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.
+IntroductionScientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.

+Peer review is the primary means of filtering this literature prior to publication in an effort to ensure quality and validity.

 In the current atmosphere of highly competitive and uncertain research funding, publications are instrumental in determining how resources are distributed, who gets promoted, and in which directions research advances.
 This has cultivated a publish-or-perish mentality where the focus is on maximizing the number of publications rather than on the